pns845/Selenium/Readme.txt

-it is used to refresh---driver.refresh() it is used to navigate back---driver.back() it is used to move forward---driver.forward() close--it closes the the browser window on which the focus is set.
+it is used to refresh---driver.refresh() it is used to navigate back---driver.back() it is used to move forward---driver.forward() close--it closes the browser window on which the focus is set.
 Actions class is an ability provided by Selenium for handling keyboard and mouse events.

 -With the logging module imported, you can use something called a “logger” to log messages that you want to see